FAQ

 Who makes referrals?

 Anyone can make a referral.
 Physicians and Social Workers refer a large percentage of patients to hospice.
 Relatives and friends may refer a loved one.
-The patient may call for himself or herself.
+The patient may call for themselves.

 Who is eligible for Hospice services?

-A person diagnosed with a disease or condition from which he/she is not expected to recover, who is no longer receiving curative treatment, and who has been diagnosed by a physician as having a life expectancy of six months or less, if the disease/condition runs its normal course, is eligible for Hospice.
+A person diagnosed with a disease or condition from which they are not expected to recover, who is no longer receiving curative treatment, and who has been diagnosed by a physician as having a life expectancy of six months or less and if the disease/condition runs its normal course, is eligible for Hospice.

 Where can Serenity Hospice and Home provide care?

-Serenity Hospice and Home is licensed by the State of Illinois to serve patients in Boone, Carroll, DeKalb, Lee, Ogle, Stephenson, Whiteside, and Winnebago counties, as well as the towns of Walnut and Ohio in Bureau County.
-Service can be provided in a patient’s home, nursing home, assisted living facility, or in our 8-bed inpatient facility, Serenity Home.
+Serenity Hospice and Home is licensed by the State of Illinois to serve patients in the counties of Boone, Carroll, DeKalb, Lee, Ogle, Stephenson, Whiteside, and Winnebago counties, as well as the towns of Walnut and Ohio in Bureau County.
+Service can be provided in a patient’s home, nursing home, assisted living facility, or in our 8-bed inpatient facility, Serenity Home located in Oregon, IL.

 Can the staff of a nursing home be considered my caregiver?